 Looking for a job?
 You’re not alone.
 With unemployment at a soaring rate of 9.2%, according to the U.S. Bureau of Labor Statistics, many job hunters are turning to online job boards to post their resume and search for jobs.
-Just as the Better Business Bureau warned of a Craigslist job scam last month, more online job posting traps have crept up.
-The BBB is warning job seekers to proceed with caution before sharing their personal qualifications and inquiring about jobs found online.
+Better Business Bureau is warning job seekers to proceed with caution before sharing their personal qualifications and inquiring about jobs found online.

 As much as the Internet has made searching for jobs easier, it also provides an opportunity for ID thieves and scammers to take advantage of eager—and unsuspecting—job seekers.
-It’s becoming more and more common for scammers to lure in potential candidates with phrases like, “Get a new job now – or Get paid more for your efforts.” all in the hopes of getting their personal information.
-Monster.com, Careerbuilder.com, Craigslist and even Facebook are breeding grounds for scammers and the like.
+It’s becoming more and more common for scammers to lure in potential candidates with phrases like, “Get rich quick – without even leaving your home!” all in the hopes of getting their personal information.
+Craigslist, Monster.com, Careerbuilder.com and now even Facebook are all breeding grounds for scammers and the like.